iluwatar/java-design-patterns/double-buffer/README.md

 }
 ```

-One of the implementation of Buffer interface.
+One of the implementations of `Buffer` interface.

 ```java
 /**